NillionNetwork/nillion-docs/docs/concepts.md

 ### Secrets

-A Nillion `Secret`, identified by a `store_id`, consists of one or more named secret values.
+A Nillion `Secret`, identified in the network by a `store_id`, consists of one or more named secret values.
+Secrets can be stored in the network or provided as inputs to programs at compute time.

 #### Store ID